-At the University of Pittsburgh School of Medicine, where excellence is an everyday pursuit (and a goal that is almost always attained), I believe that creativity and leadership are two characteristics of excellence that define it best.
+At the University of Pittsburgh School of Medicine, and indeed at each of its health sciences schools, where excellence is an everyday pursuit (and a goal that is almost always attained), I believe that creativity, compassion, and leadership are three characteristics of excellence that define it best.

 Why?
-Our mission, first and foremost, is to educate the finest clinicians and investigators, and to be successful in either—or, in some cases, both—of these ventures requires nothing less than outstanding creativity and leadership.
+Our mission, first and foremost, is to educate the finest clinicians and investigators; and to be successful in either—or, in some cases, both—of these ventures requires nothing less than outstanding creativity, compassion, and leadership.

 One needs to be creative as a clinician because, despite all of the advances of modern medicine, each patient is unique, and diagnoses are not always obvious.
-One needs to be creative as an investigator because research, by its very nature, involves a quest for that which is unknown and, if discovered, constitutes one more bit of the vast, intricate puzzle we call life.
+One needs to be creative as an investigator because research, by its very nature, involves a quest for that which is unknown and, if discovered, constitutes the next piece of the vast, intricate puzzle we call life.

-Furthermore, one needs leadership skills if one hopes to address the extremely complicated problems that we face in the delivery and financing of our nation's health care.
+One needs leadership skills if one hopes to address the extremely complicated problems that we face in the delivery and financing of our nation's health care.
+As a leader, one needs to embody the principles of justice and fairness and constantly strive to reduce health disparities in our society.
 Clearly, on this matter in particular, not to be part of the solution is to be part of the problem, which makes good leadership skills essential.

-Evidence of our success in fostering creativity and leadership should be evident throughout this Web site, which I believe reflects just some of the many ways in which these qualities have become ingrained in the culture of our institution and have come to define its excellence.
+Evidence of our success in fostering creativity, compassion, and leadership should be evident throughout this website, which I believe reflects just some of the many ways in which these qualities have become ingrained in the culture of our institution and have come to define its excellence.